6110-sp24/6110-sp24.github.io/_pages/project/phase_2.md

 2. Build symbol tables for the methods.
 (A symbol table is an environment, i.e. a mapping from identifiers to semantic objects such as variable declarations.
 Environments are structured hierarchically, in parallel with source-level constructs, such as method-bodies, loop-bodies, etc.)
 3. Perform all semantic checks by traversing the IR and accessing the symbol tables. __Note:__ the run-time checks are not relevant for this phase.

   Most semantic errors can be checked by testing the rules enumerated in the "Semantic Rules" section of the [Decaf spec]({%link _pages/project/decaf-spec.md%}).
 However, you should read the spec in its entirety to make sure that your compiler catches all semantic errors implied by the language definition.
 We have attempted to provide a precise statement of the semantic rules.
-If you feel some semantic rule in the language definition may have multiple interpretations, you should work with the interpretation that sounds most reasonable to you and clearly list your assumptions in your project documentation.
+Please ask the course staff if you have any questions about the semantic rules.

 Please do not hesitate to reach out to the TAs if you're not sure what to do, find yourself struggling to make progress, or encounter problems relating to team dynamics.